We will work together to go beyond innovation theory and theater to make innovation happen and get tangible results.

 Doing innovation is a lot harder than talking about it.
 Many companies realize this fact only after they have invested lots of money and people in new initiatives and partnerships.

-The Innovation Readiness Assessment outlines a practical plan to achieve your innovation goals by examining your organization’s current culture and capabilities, honestly assessing the gap (SPOILER ALERT, there will always be a gap) between your current state and where you need to be to be successful, and identifying and prioritizing the steps you need to take to achieve your innovation aspirations.
+The Innovation Readiness Assessment examines your current culture and capabilities and outlines a practical plan to achieve your innovation goals.
+We start by honestly assessing what you’ve already got in terms of the willingness and ability to innovate, understanding whether or not there’s a gap (SPOILER ALERT, there is always a gap) between your current and desired state, and identifying and prioritizing the steps you need to take to achieve your innovation aspirations.

 Go from “What should we work on?” to “We have 3 new ideas and a plan to tackle them all!” in about 3 months.